carimado/wordle/README.md

     1. Align Everything (CSS) - ✅
     2. Create Modals for Win/Lose State (HTML / CSS) - ✅
     4. Popout animaton when tiles are displayed - ✅
-    5. User to only use Valid Words -
+    5. User to only accept Valid (acceptable) Words -
     6. Reset Game (JS) -
     7. Flip and Shake Tiles (CSS / JS) -
     8. How To Play Modal (HTML / CSS / JS) -
     9. Listen for keyup on Keyboard -
     10. User to use only valid words -

+- [ ] Make it my own!
+    1. Change up the styles (e.g Win / Lose state)
+    2. Add array of possible words to loop through to display incorrect guess
+    3. Add a hint button
+    4. Pushdown on keys

 ✓✓✓✓✓
 __________________________